Representation theory: Hopf algebras and quantum groups

 Hopf algebras provide a way to improve the representation theory of associative algebras, while retaining the representation theory of groups and Lie algebras as special cases.
 In particular, the tensor product of two representations is a representation, as is the dual vector space.

 The Hopf algebras associated to groups have a commutative algebra structure, and so general Hopf algebras are known as quantum groups, although this term is often restricted to certain Hopf algebras arising as deformations of groups or their universal enveloping algebras.
 The representation theory of quantum groups has added surprising insights to the representation theory of Lie groups and Lie algebras, for instance through the crystal basis of Kashiwara.

 Generalizations

 Set-theoretic representations

-A set-theoretic representation (also known as a group action or permutation representation) of a group G on a set X is given by a function ρ from G to X^{X}, the set of functions from X to X, such that for all g_{1}, g_{2} in G and all x in X:
+A set-theoretic representation (also known as a group action or permutation representation) of a group $G$ on a set $X$ is given by a function $\rho$ from $G$ to $X^X$, the set of functions from $X$ to $X$, such that for all $g_1$, $g_2$ in $G$ and all $x$ in $X$: